History of the Galveston Bay Area: Modern times

 Conservation efforts in the mid to late 20th century by area industries and municipalities helped to dramatically improve water quality in the bay.
-The Nature Conservancy and Houston's Outdoor Nature Club (ONC) helped encourage nature preservation efforts including creating the Anahuac National Wildlife Refuge, the Armand Bayou Nature Center, and the Texas City Prairie Preserve.
+The Nature Conservancy and Houston's Outdoor Nature Club (ONC) helped encourage nature preservation efforts including creating the Anahuac National Wildlife Refuge (renamed in 2025 to Jocelyn Nungaray National Wildlife Refuge), the Armand Bayou Nature Center, and the Texas City Prairie Preserve.
 Tourism in the area grew, especially around Clear Lake, led in large part by the Space Center.
 Some former resort communities of the early 20th century like Kemah and Seabrook re-emerged.
 The lake itself today holds one of the largest concentrations of marinas in the world.

 During the later 20th century and afterward, many of the communities and businesses in the area began cooperative efforts, including the Clear Lake Area Chamber of Commerce, the Bay Area Houston Economic Partnership, and the Bay Area Houston Transportation Partnership, to create a distinct economic and civic identity for the region and to plan regional development.
 Though most of the communities in the region have been incorporated into municipalities, a few unincorporated communities remain under the extra-territorial jurisdiction of neighboring towns.
 These include San Leon, Bacliff, and Smith Point.
 The communities of San Leon and Bacliff, despite their seaside location, their proximity to the relatively prosperous Clear Lake Area, and the development of summer resort communities there in the early 20th century, have suffered economic decline since the mid-20th century and are among the least affluent parts of the Bay Area today.

 In 2008 Hurricane Ike struck the coast causing substantial damage both environmentally and economically.
 As of 2009 the ecology of the region is still in recovery with damage caused by both natural pollution (sea salt) and man-made pollution (chemicals washed into the freshwater and the bay) still showing dramatic effects on both the marine and land-dwelling wildlife.
 Commercial fishing and oyster farming are expected to take decades to fully recover.
 Most major industry was able to return to normal operations but some tourist areas have taken longer to recover.

 Discussions of a proposal to build an Ike Dike that would protect the Bay Area, particularly the nationally critical Houston Ship Channel, were begun in 2009.
 As of 2010 the project is still in the conceptual stage.